How it works:

 Grant funding available:

 The program finances projects using federal funds through the Land and Water Conservation Fund (LAWCON).
-Federal Funding available for FY 2019 is at least $825,618 to be divided between the Outdoor Recreation Grant Program and the Natural and Scenic Areas Grant Program.
+Federal Funding available for FY 2020 is at least $785,000 and may be up to $2 million to be divided between the Outdoor Recreation Grant Program and the Natural and Scenic Areas Grant Program.
 Additional state Environment and Natural Resources Trust Fund dollars have been recommended by the Legislative Citizens Commission on Minnesota Resources (LCCMR) and may be available but are subject to Legislative approval.

 The 2014-2018 State Comprehensive Outdoor Recreation Plan (SCORP) is Minnesota's outdoor recreation policy plan.
 This plan was developed with the input of Minnesota outdoor and natural resource leaders.
 It establishes outdoor recreation priorities for Minnesota to assist outdoor recreation and natural resource managers, the state legislature, and the executive branch in decision-making about the state's outdoor recreation system and sets out criteria for awarding grants consistent with these identified priorities.
 This program focuses on the Strategic Direction, Acquire Land and Create Opportunities in the SCORP Plan specifically identified under Strategic Acquisition.

 The project review priorities will assess the natural resource qualities of the site such as endangered, threatened, rare or special concern species or communities, high quality native terrestrial or aquatic ecosystems, ecological viability, outstanding geological or physiographic features, protection of water quality and potential vulnerability to exotic species.